ShellyDiber/Jamoveo/README.md

 yarn start

 ```
+The frontend will run locally at: http://localhost:5173

+The backend will run locally at: http://localhost:3000

-# Postgresql database
+## Postgresql database
 - **Database name**: `jamoveo`
 - **Username**: `jamoveo`
 - **Password**: `jamoveo`

-The frontend will run locally at: http://localhost:5173
-The backend will run locally at: http://localhost:3000

 ## API Endpoints Overview